 About the College

 Bucks County Community College was founded in 1964 as the first public two-year college in the county.
-Sponsored by the County of Bucks under provisions of the state’s Community College Act, the College’s first 15-member Board of Trustees was appointed on October 5, 1964, by the County Commissioners.
+Sponsored by the County of Bucks under provisions of Pennsylvania's Community College Act, the college's first 15-member Board of Trustees was appointed on October 5, 1964, by the County Commissioners.

 Over the years the Newtown campus continued to grow.
-In 1968 the first major expansion included construction of Founders Hall, the Library (currently Pemberton Hall), the Gymnasium and pool, and the Student Union Building (now named the Charles E. Rollins Center in honor of the college's founding president.
+In 1968 the first major expansion included construction of Founders Hall, the Library (Pemberton Hall), the Gymnasium and pool, and the Student Union Building, now named the Charles E. Rollins Center in honor of the college's founding president.

 The Early Learning Center, a childcare center for children of students and staff, opened in 1973 and moved to its own building behind Founders Hall in 1987.
-The Gateway Center, which houses science labs, a teleconference center and computer classrooms, was constructed in 1999, expanding the Library.
-A new home for the Wellness Center, adjacent to the gym, was added in 2002.
-An 11,900-square-foot Allied Health building, adjacent to the Music and Multimedia Center, opened in 2006 to house the College's Practical Nursing, Radiography, and Allied Health programs.
+The Gateway Center, which houses science labs, a teleconference center, and computer classrooms, was constructed in 1999, expanding the Library.
+A new home for the Fitness Center, adjacent to the gym, was added in 2002.
+The Allied Health building, adjacent to the Music and Multimedia Center, opened in 2006 to house the College's Practical Nursing, Radiography, and other Allied Health programs.

-To better serve the needs of the entire county, the College opened a 55,000-square-foot Lower Bucks Campus in 2007, complete with science labs, classrooms, and meeting rooms.
+To better serve the needs of the entire county, the college opened a 55,000-square-foot Lower Bucks Campus in 2007, complete with science labs, classrooms, and meeting rooms.
 The facility replaced the Bristol Center, which opened in 1989 in a nearby office park.
-Meanwhile, the Upper Bucks Campus in East Rockhill Township in Perkasie, which opened in 1999, unveiled a 26,000-square-foot expansion in 2010.
-Both the Lower Bucks and Upper Bucks campuses are silver LEED qualified buildings using geothermal heating systems and the latest in sustainable building and design.
+Meanwhile, the Upper Bucks Campus in Perkasie, which first opened in 1999, completed a 26,000 square-foot expansion in 2010.